Executive Summary

 Project Execution

-These actions are further prioritized to identify the high-priority actions that make the greatest contribution to delivering value to the market and other actions that could help further improve success.
-Successful decarbonization efforts will depend on a host of actions, across many industries and end uses.
-Nuclear is expected to play a strong role in achieving this success.
+These key issues are further prioritized to identify the high-priority issues that make the greatest contribution to delivering value to the market and other key issues that could help further improve success.
 This roadmap is intended to be a valuable, informative asset in enabling that outcome.